BitMiracle/Docotic.Pdf.Samples/Samples/HtmlToPdf/ConvertIgnoringSslErrors/README.md

-# Convert HTML to PDF ignoring SSL errors in C# or VB.NET
+# Convert URL to PDF ignoring SSL errors in C# or VB.NET
-This sample shows how to convert HTML to PDF ignoring SSL errors in C# or VB.NET application.
+This sample shows how to convert a web page to PDF ignoring SSL errors in C# or VB.NET application.

 Self-signed or otherwise untrusted certificates can cause SSL errors.
 Revoked and expired certificates can cause the HTML converter to throw exceptions, too.
 In cases when you still would like to convert those HTML pages, use the [engine options](https://bitmiracle.com/pdf-library/help/htmlengineoptions.html) with IgnoreSslErrors = true to ignore SSL errors.